Reporting and Writing

 July 23, 2025

 The district only gave me vague answers—they said to look at the contract, and that the implementation is proactive and not reactive.
 But I still didn’t understand how the panic buttons actually worked.
-So, I reached out to CENTEGIX itself, and connected with the school’s sales representative, who was more than happy to share details of the product’s capabilities with me.
+So, I reached out to Centegix itself, and connected with the school’s sales representative, who was more than happy to share details of the product’s capabilities with me.

 My story broke the news about this new system.
 When the fall semester started, many teachers told me they first learned of it from my article.
 Two other local news outlets picked up my story.